 With the establishment of Granite Hill as a Community School, parent involvement has played a major role in creating community partnerships.
 This piece was added under School Connectedness for the SPSA.
 (Goal 3--3.2) Under Parent Engagement, the addition of Community Schools classes and events, as well as the creation of a Community School Council, were included to reflect it as a current and future focus.
-(Goal 3--3.1) Parent needs assessments for Community Schools will be added as a data metric indicator to measure the effectiveness of the overall efforts.
-To increase student leadership opportunities, Granite Hill will implement the PALS program to support student connections with one another.
-Training is offered for students through our Community Schools grant.
+(Goal 3--3.1) Parent needs assessments for Community Schools were added as a data metric indicator to measure the effectiveness of the overall efforts.
+To increase student leadership opportunities, Granite Hill implemented the PALS program to support student connections with one another.